balch/Recipes/app/src/main/assets/code-recipes/architecture/async-requests.md

 ## Description

 - Sometimes the ***ViewModel*** state requires data from multiple sources
-- Optimize these use cases by paralleling the API requests
+- Optimize these use cases by _parallelizing_ the API requests
   - Emit `Loading` state to the UI when loading data
   - Create async jobs for each API call scoped to the ***ViewModel***
     - `val job = viewModelScope.async { }`